 New English Adventure is a primary schools course.
-New English Adventure Starter A is the first level of the course, aimed at 6- to 7-year-olds who are beginners and usually have not had any contact with English.
-New English Adventure offers full-colour Pupil's Books and Activity Books as well as additional materials such as CDs, DVDs, puppets, flashcards, story cards and posters, which are adjusted to the abilities and interests of pupils.
+New English Adventure Starter B is the second level of the course, aimed at 6 to 7-year-olds who are either beginners, or who have already had some contact with English.
+New English Adventure offers full-colour Pupil's Books and Activity Books, as well as additional materials such as CDs, DVDs, puppets, flashcards, story cards and posters, which are adjusted to the abilities and interests of pupils.
 New English Adventure allows pupils to explore the fascinating world of the English language.
 Completion of the course guarantees good basic knowledge of English, confidence, enthusiasm, and above all, motivation to learn more.